 Is funded by the Heritage Lottery fund and is in partnership with Manchester & Lancashire Family History Society and Trafford Local Studies.

 The “Relatively Speaking” project is a media based project focusing on early intervention and alternative education through a creative medium.
 The project Impacts on and contributes to reductions in the risk of exclusion by engaging Young People proactively in the planning, design and delivery of activities and services according to their needs.

 We have just completed the ‘Intensity’ project at Lostock College which has lasted roughly two terms.
 The students have really enjoyed the project and have been able to express their views and opinions which they would normally struggle to express in a normal classroom lesson.
 The students have learnt different skills for example spray painting and graffiti and they have been able to experience working as part of a team to finish the project.
 The students have discussed serious and dangerous topics through an informal setting, which I feel has increasing the learning of this group.

 The group struggle to stay focused on tasks but they have all enjoyed participating and have all completed something towards the book giving them a sense of achievement and belonging to the project.

 I would love if this project could run again next year, the progress made has been much more than just educational and students are proud of their work.

 R. Ferguson, Humanities Teacher at Lostock College.

-Brink productions have completed a project working with a group of Year 10 girls who have benefitted enormously.
+Brink productions have completed a project working with a group of Year 10 girls who have benefited enormously.
 They have written a story about self esteem, bullying and how people judge appearances.
 They have covered issues from home and how these can impact on school life.
 They also discussed what constitutes a positive and a negative relationship.
 The young people were directed to resources to support them both inside and outside of school.